DigitalDadKC/Resume-2.0/README.md

 # Resume-2.0
-Updated Resume Website with Bootstrap, JQuery, and a PHP contact form with validation.
+Updated Resume Website with Bootstrap, JQuery, and a PHP.

+HIGHLIGHTS
+Parallax, PHP Contact form with validation